 In the spring of 1994, Mike met his future big brother in Calculus class and joined that fraternity at the University at Buffalo and started on his quest.
 Through leadership positions as Fundraising Chairman, Social Chairman, Treasurer, and finally President of his local chapter, Mike finally found the family that he was searching for.
 Leadership skills, motivation skills, and communication skills quickly followed as a result of the experience on his chapter Executive Board.
 Those skills would prove to be extremely valuable as an entrepreneur in New York City following graduation.

 After volunteering for the fraternity and mentoring chapters at Cornell, Hofstra, Penn College of Technology, Kutztown, and East Stroudsburg, Mike helped to form the New York City Alumni Club with leadership from chapters all over the country that had settled in the New York area.
 Leveraging the power of alumni from all over the country, networking on a regular basis, and getting jobs/internships for undergraduate students from the surrounding area clearly demonstrated what was possible for the future.

-After serving as Executive Director for his fraternity for over three years, Mike witnessed similar campus safety issues on college campuses all over the country.
+After serving as Executive Director for his fraternity from 2012 - 2015, Mike witnessed similar campus safety issues on college campuses all over the country.
 With two of his own children heading off to college in a few years, it was clearly time to address this problem to protect all of our members and guests.
 In 2015, Mike decided to start Greek University and start speaking on college campuses from Maine to California to prevent some of these problems, regardless of which fraternities/sororities were on that campus.
 As his calendar filled up, there was a need for other programming as well, including topics such as diversity/inclusion, recruitment, mental health, financial literacy, and motivation.
-Mike started adding new speakers to the roster, and we currently have 18 speakers on a variety of topics that are important to our students.
+Mike started adding new speakers to the roster, and we currently have 19 speakers on a variety of topics that are important to our students.